 The Compensation Committee believes that the proportion of an executive's total compensation that is "at risk" based on individual, business segment, function and/or corporate performance should increase in line with the scope and level of the executive's business responsibilities.
 Accordingly, for fiscal 2018, on average 70.6% of the total target compensation of the Named Executive Officers was dependent upon our stock price, our financial performance and individual performance.
 The Compensation Committee believes that the CEO's "at risk" compensation should be a higher percentage of total target compensation compared to the other Named Executive Officers in light of the position's strategic focus and leadership responsibilities.
-The following table shows the percentage of each Named Executive Officer's total target compensation for fiscal 2018 that was at risk under the existing program.
+The following table shows the percentage of each

+Named Executive Officer's total target compensation for fiscal 2018 that was at risk under the existing program.

-Named Executive Officer Target Pay "At Risk" (1)
+Named Executive Officer Percent of Fiscal 2018 Target Pay "At Risk"(1)

 Joseph B. Armes 81.1%

 Gregg W. Branning 70.0%

 Luke E. Alverson 57.4%

 Christopher J. Mudd (2) 70.0%

-(1) Calculated by dividing (i) the sum of the annual incentive opportunity and target long-term incentive opportunity by (ii) the sum of the annual incentive opportunity, target long-term incentive opportunity and base salary.
+- (1) Calculated by dividing (i) the sum of the annual incentive opportunity and target long-term incentive opportunity by (ii) the sum of the annual incentive opportunity, target long-term incentive opportunity and base salary. - (2) Mr. Mudd's employment ended February 28, 2018.